MunSunouk/MunSunouk-.github.io/posts/index.md

 ---
-layout: post-list
+layout: project-list
-title: All Posts
+title: All Project
-excerpt: "A List of Posts"
+excerpt: "A List of Projects"
 comments: false
 ---